sccn/sccn.github.io/tutorials/misc/Quick_Tutorial_on_Rejection.md

 most known formats (spherical BESA, polar Neuroscan, 3-D cartesian EGI, 3-D cartesian Polhemus, ...).
 P

-ress *OK* after selecting the file and then press *OK* to have EEGLAB recognize the file format automatically from the file extension.
+ress *Ok* after selecting the file and then press *Ok* to have EEGLAB recognize the file format automatically from the file extension.

 *Note:* files with extension ".elp" are considered Polhemus files by default and not BESA files.

-Press *OK* in
+Press *Ok* in
 the channel edit window to import the channel locations into EEGLAB.

 To check that your channel locations have been imported correctly, use